Sunday 24 March 2019

 An introduction to the rock cycle

 Having spent 3 years at Nottingham University to gain a modest BSc.
-(Hons) degree in geology, I don’t recall any practical lessons that made attempts to explain geological processes in the way that excited me, when learning chemistry at school - for example the combination of glycerol and potassium permanganate or dropping small pieces of lithium, sodium and potassium into water.
+2:II (Hons) degree in geology, I don’t recall any practical lessons that made attempts to explain geological processes in the way that excited me, when learning chemistry at school - for example the combination of glycerol and potassium permanganate or dropping small pieces of lithium, sodium and potassium into water and seeing them whizz around at different speeds.

 Learning about compaction and lithification